Liverpool face Real in the Champions League final in Kiev tomorrow as they target a sixth European Cup.

 “I believe in using your own strengths, first.
 And then you adapt to what the opponent is asking for.
 That’s exactly 50/50.”

-Klopp has suffered defeats in both of the finals he has overseen while manager.
+Klopp has suffered defeats in both of the finals he has overseen while Liverpool manager.

 The boss saw his men finish third in the Premier League this season - way off the pace of eventual winners Manchester City.